Amar Raval Partner

 - 2017, Prashant v.
 Liberty Life Assurance Company of Boston, et al, No. 4:16-CV-1459, 2017 WL 10109450 (S.D.
 Tex.
 Feb.
 22, 2017): Court ruled that the Texas ban on discretionary clauses in insurance policies is enforceable because Texas should be able to regulate the insurance policies sold to its citizens.

-- 2017, represented claimant in confidential arbitration between former husband and wife over post-divorce asset distribution.
+- 2017, (confidential arbitration) represented claimant in confidential arbitration between former husband and wife over post-divorce asset distribution.
 Settled favorably on eve of hearing.

 - 2015, Hamsher v.
 North Cypress Medical Center Operating Company, Limited, 620 Fed.
 Appx.
 236 (5th Cir.
 2015): 5th Circuit reviewed an appeal from former nurse insured by North Cypress over whether her employer abused its discretion in denying her health insurance claim.
 Court overruled District Court’s denial and granted summary judgment for Hamsher.